Estimating the Propagation of Interdependent Cascading Outages with Multi-Type Branching Processes: Introduction

 \section{Introduction}

 \IEEEPARstart{L}{arge} and rare cascading blackouts are complicated sequences of dependent outages that successively weaken a power system.
-They have substantial risk and pose great challenges in simulation, analysis, and mitigation \cite{us blackout}--\cite{TFPESGM08}.

-Simulations of cascading outages from various models, such as OPA\footnote{OPA stands for Oak Ridge National Laboratory, Power Systems Engineering Research Center at the University of Wisconsin, University of Alaska to indicate the institutions collaborating to devise the simulation.} model [\ref{OPA1}]--[\ref{OPA4}], AC OPA [\ref{AC OPA}], [\ref{AC OPA1}], OPA with slow process \cite{slow}, Manchester model \cite{kirschen}, hidden failure model \cite{thorp}, \cite{chen}, and dynamic model \cite{dynamic}, can produce massive amounts of data regarding line outages, generator tripping, and load shedding.
+They have substantial risk and pose great challenges in simulation, analysis, and mitigation \cite{usblackout,nerc,TF}.
+General cascading failures have been studied in abstract network models, such as the Motter-Lai model \cite{Motter,zhao} and the sandpile model \cite{sandpile}.
+Specifically for electric power systems, simulations of cascading outages from various models, such as OPA\footnote{OPA stands for Oak Ridge National Laboratory, Power Systems Engineering Research Center at the University of Wisconsin, University of Alaska to indicate the institutions collaborating to devise the simulation.} model \cite{OPA1,OPA2,OPA3,OPA4}, AC OPA \cite{ACOPA,ACOPA1}, OPA with slow process \cite{slow}, Manchester model \cite{kirschen}, hidden failure model \cite{thorp}, \cite{chen}, and dynamic model \cite{dynamic}, can produce massive amounts of data regarding line outages, generator tripping, and load shedding.
 However, simulations cannot produce statistical insight or metrics with actionable information without a carefully designed information extraction method.

-Existing such methods include the interaction network and interaction model \cite{interaction}, \cite{interaction1}, the influence graph \cite{line graph}, and the branching processes \cite{Ian:10}--\cite{Ian:12}.
+Existing such methods include the interaction network and interaction model \cite{interaction,interaction1}, the influence graph \cite{linegraph}, and the branching processes \cite{Ian10,Kim12,bp13,Ren08,Ian12}.
 Among these methods, branching processes have descriptive parameters that characterize the system resilience to cascading.
 It is much more time efficient by first estimating the parameters of a branching process from a shorter simulation run and then predicting the distribution of total outages using the branching process than empirically estimating the distribution.
-Branching processes can efficiently predict the distribution of line outages and the load shed of simulations from OPA and its variants on the IEEE 118- and 300-bus systems, and Northeastern Power Grid of China \cite{Ian:10}--[\ref{bp13}], the distribution of the load shed for the TRELSS simulation on an industrial system of about 6250 buses \cite{Kim:12}, and the distribution of line outages in real data \cite{Ren:08,Ian:12}.
+Branching processes can efficiently predict the distribution of line outages and the load shed of simulations from OPA and its variants on IEEE 118- and 300-bus systems, and Northeastern Power Grid of China \cite{Ian10,Kim12,bp13}, the distribution of the load shed for the TRELSS simulation on an industrial system of about 6250 buses \cite{Kim12}, and the distribution of line outages in real data \cite{Ren08,Ian12}.